Topics included in this article:

 |

-Every time a user uses Wave to Unlock to badge in, an index point is created on the camera's timeline and will be labeled as "Badge authorized events," "Door unlocked events," and "Door locked events."
+Every time someone uses Wave to Unlock to badge in, an index point is created on the camera's timeline and will be labeled as "Badge authorized events," "Door unlocked events," and "Door locked events."

 Compatibility and Range

 Wave to Unlock works using Bluetooth technology and its range is configurable in the Rhombus Console.
 The range is determined by RSSI values based on Bluetooth signal strength.
 An RSSI value closer to 0 indicates a stronger signal required, thus a closer range to the device.
-An RSSI value can vary based on a multitude of factors like device type, device location (a pocket or bag), device coverings (phone case), etc. Because of this, it will be important to do some testing on your ranges to figure out what will be best for your environment and needs.
+An RSSI value can vary based on a multitude of factors like device type, device location (a pocket or bag), device coverings (phone case), etc. It is important to test Bluetooth ranges to determine what setting will be best for your environment.

 Adjust the Range